jjschubert/redux_feedback_survey/README.md

 3. Open up your editor of choice and run an npm install
 4. Run npm install axios
 5. Run npm install --save moment react-moment
-4. Install Material-UI and the following plug ins: TextField, Button, Paper and Typography.
+4. Install Material-UI and the following plug ins: TextField, Button, Paper, Typography, Radio, RadioGroup, FormControlLabel, FormControl.
 5. Run npm run server in your terminal
 6. Run npm run client in your terminal
 7. The npm run client command will open up a new browser tab for you!